 - If your child has been running around and their feet are hot and swollen, this is probably not the best time to have shoes fitted as this may affect the size of their new shoes slightly.
 If they have been wearing shoes or socks which are too small for them immediately prior to fitting, this can also affect the size of their feet.

-- Your kids spend 25-30 hours per week at school (depending on the school’s policies on wearing school shoes) plus the time going to and from the school so it’s important that the wear shoes that are properly fitted and ideally made from a quality breathable material such as leather.
+- Your kids spend 25-30 hours per week at school (depending on the school’s policies on wearing school shoes) plus the time going to and from the school.
+It is really important that children and teens wear shoes that are properly fitted and ideally made from a quality breathable material such as leather.
 Make sure you purchase good quality shoes that are manufactured with the health of your child’s feet in mind.
 When running around and moving it’s important your kids have good shoes on will help the development of their feet.

 - This is probably one of the most important tips when buying school shoes for your child.
 Poor fitting shoes worn on a regular basis can lead to a number of foot health problems.
 Not to mention the fact they’ll be quite uncomfortable for your child .